 My home is semi-detached - will Cavity Wall insulation affect my neighbour's property?

 If your home's external walls are joined to another house we will plan around this.
 Our installers use special wall cavity barriers that ensure the insulation material stays in your part of the building so your neighbour’s home will not be affected.

-If you think your neighbour may be interested in warming up their home please tell them about your plans to install cavity wall insulation as we can easily insulate both homes at the same time.
-Also, you might want to consider having party walls (shared walls) insulated at the same time.
+If you think your neighbour may be interested in warming up their home let them know about your plans to install Cavity Wall insulation.
+We can easily insulate both homes at the same time.
+We can also insulate party walls (shared walls) as part of your installation.